You are here

 Also, make sure you encrypt any cloud-based backups of your mobile devices that you may create.

-Use Pulse to Attach to University Resources on Public Wireless Networks
+Use Pulse to Attach to University Resources on Public Wi-Fi Networks

 The Pulse Secure mobile device app is available on the Pitt App Store as well as the Apple and Google (Google Play) online app stores.

-Consider your Wireless Carrier’s Data Service for Especially Sensitive Communications
+Consider your Wi-Fi Carrier’s Data Service for Especially Sensitive Communications

 If you will be consistently doing University business on your mobile device from off campus, consider turning off your device’s wireless network functions and communicate exclusively using your cellular carrier’s data network.
 This is accomplished by going to your device’s settings menu and turning off access to Wi-Fi.
 This option is much more secure than using publicly-accessible Wi-Fi, but data charges from your carrier may apply.